Erik Bystrup, Bystrup

 For years Nine Elms has been a focus of industry and home to mainly light industrial and warehouse uses as well as Sir Giles Gilbert Scott's Battersea Power Station.

-As a new residential and commercial district of Central London, Nine Elms/Battersea needs better connections to the rest of the city.
+As a new residential and commercial district of Central London, Vauxhall Nine Elms Battersea needs better connections to the rest of the city.
 A programme of new and improved infrastructure needs to connect this area, ensuring all Londoners benefit from the emerging opportunities.

-The new north-south link would facilitate access to the new tube stations and town centres taking shape south of the river as well as new and existing parks and cultural attractions on both sides.
+The new north-south link will facilitate access to the new tube stations and the new town centre around a redeveloped Battersea Power Station taking shape south of the river as well as new spaces for smaller businesses in railway arches, a centre for arts and culture with new galleries and public art and a new Covent Garden Market Food Quarter open to the wider public.

-As part of the next generation of new cycle and pedestrian bridges the Nine Elms Pimlico Bridge would:
+As part of the next generation of new cycle and pedestrian bridges the Nine Elms Pimlico Bridge will:

 Meet the increasing demand for high quality new, safe, clean air infrastructure and provide a safer option for pedestrians and cyclists, reducing accidents and fear of cycling.

-Provide a vital new connection, facilitating access to jobs and growth as a part of the wider regeneration on both sides of the river, including the fast changing district of Nine Elms on the South Bank which will deliver 25,000 new jobs, 20,000 new homes and billions in GDP growth.
+Provide a vital new connection, facilitating access to jobs and growth as a part of the wider regeneration on both sides of the river, including the fast changing district of Nine Elms on the South Bank which is delivering 25,000 new jobs, 20,000 new homes and billions in GDP growth.

 Demonstrate that London is open for business with a new London landmark, heralding the growth that is taking place south of the river and facilitating a shift to more sustainable modes of transport.